-Renter-friendly TV Mounting Tips for Those Who Are Moving out, Moving in, and Everything in Between
+Renter-friendly TV Mount Tips for Those Who Are Moving out, Moving in, and Everything in Between

 Whether you’ve recently moved in or have been living in your apartment for a few years, making a rental your own requires some creativity.
 Projects like hanging artwork, painting walls, and upgrading hardware could cost you your security deposit and cause you to pay a hefty price for some small improvements.
 Luckily, with a little elbow grease and a plan, any rental can be transformed into a more permanent-feeling space without sacrificing the security deposit.

 One of the biggest questions that hangs over renters' heads is whether or not they can mount a tv on the wall.
 Many leases prohibit renters from drilling holes in the wall, so it goes without saying that drilling into the drywall for a tv bracket would be very hard to cover up when it comes time to move.

 The obvious way around this obstacle is to find a renter-friendly TV mount — one that doesn’t require any drilling or placement on a wall.
 But if you’re working with limited space, placing your tv on a tabletop might not be an option!
-If you’re curious about how to mount a tv in your apartment, we’ve got some tips for you renters out there.
+If you’re curious about how to go about mounting a TV in an apartment, we’ve got some tips for you renters out there.

 According to the Census Bureau and Pew Research Center, there are 20 million rental properties in the United States.
 A majority of rentals are apartments, located in a complex or a large building with multiple units, but some landlords opt to rent out a single home, leasing individual rooms or floors.